(updated May 2017)

 a) have a blog or website in a related niche to Sustainable Suburbia and would like to submit a guest post

-If you are not one of these people, please don’t contact me with a guest post idea.
+If you are not one of these people, I’m much less likely to publish your article.
 If you wanting to get backlinks to your unrelated commercial website (or someone else’s unrelated commercial website), please don’t contact me.

 Now, if you are in one of those categories, I would be happy to hear about your guest post IDEA (don’t send me the completed post).
 If we agree on a topic, I will then send you submission guidelines.